-Jennifer is an international educator, writer, photographer, and media consultant whose past scholarship work has focused on the cultural manifestations of race, gender and class in the transnational endeavors of Black people—spanning the diaspora from the southern states of the U.S., to the Great Frontier and the Harlem Renaissance, as well as those seeking expansion and refuge in Canada, the Caribbean and Western Europe.
+Jennifer is an international educator, writer, photographer, and media consultant.
 An Arkansas native currently living in Olympia, Jennifer's project will focus on establishing Bayou Bartholomew, located in her home state, as a historic landmark, and ultimately, a UNESCO World Heritage Site.
 The project's primary goal is preserving the intangible fragility of North America’s longest and second most diverse environmentally important historic waterway.

 Laura will be following in the author Italo Calvino's footsteps and re-imagining the town of Civita di Bagnoregio as a collection of Invisible Cities.
-She plans to study the intangible sensations and unseen histories of Civita and create an illustrated book where each page becomes an isolated quality of this town retold as a new world.
+She would like to study the intangible sensations and unseen histories of Civita and create an illustrated book where each page becomes an isolated quality of this town retold as a new world.

 Milliner, felt-maker and educator, Jean Hicks uses lightly processed fibers to create both theatrical and functional headwear.
 She has exhibited her hats in the Ukraine, Finland, Italy, Scotland, Portugal and the Netherlands.
 For her fellowship, Jean studied locally-produced wool in the region surrounding Civita di Bagnoregio (Sopravissana, Sarda and Comisana sheep), wool cleaning techniques (such as scouring using Umbrian limestone and dolomite), dyes (woad and black walnut), and their use in fashion applications both historic and modern.
 The photo (right) shows one of the stages of dyeing wool using dyestuff from Civita and the valley below—pomegranate husks from local gardens, castanas from the chestnut grove, saffron from il gardino.

 Taehyung Kim will be developing a series of analytical drawings that embody a phenomenological experience of the city, followed by a series of site-specific discreet installations that slightly augments the spatial perception of the city.